-Decades later, when Carol had to leave Hello, Dolly! in Chicago to film Thoroughly Modern Millie, David Merrick replaced Carol for four months with Eve Arden.
-Eve said the reason Mr. Merrick wanted her for this Dolly job was because she fit into Carol’s costumes!
+Ms. Arden said the reason Mr. Merrick wanted her for this job was that she fit into Carol’s costumes!

 The cast embraced her immediately.
 While playing Dolly in Chicago, Miss Arden one evening experienced what is now called a “wardrobe malfunction” just as she started down the Harmonia Gardens stairway.